-A Message To My 60-Something Self by @MsCareerGirl
+A Message To My 60-Something Self

-by Linda Allen | Featured Contributor
+by Linda Allen

 I’ve noticed quite a few articles in the last year or so giving “advice” to the author’s younger self.
 Typically, it’s words of wisdom they want to share with their 20-something self.
 While they’re sort of interesting, it’s really an exercise in futility.
-Because of course we can’t reach back in time to give ourselves advice.
+Because of course, we can’t reach back in time to give ourselves advice.
 But we can reach forward in time.

 If you keep a written journal or diary, or even a photo journal, that’s what you’re already doing.
-Sending messages to your future self about what life was like now.
-About the feelings and frustrations and joys that decorated the path leading to that future self.
+Sending messages to your future self about what life was like now about the feelings and frustrations and joys that decorated the path leading to that future self.

 My own efforts in journaling have been hit and miss.
 But when I look back at what I wrote years before, it usually allows me a deeper understanding of my life’s path and to judge myself a little less harshly.
 I have more gratitude for the perseverance that got me where I am today.

-I recently asked author Kelly Mcnelis what she’d tell her 65 year old self.
+I recently asked author Kelly Mcnelis what she’d tell her 65-year-old self.
 Her response:

 “I’d express a lot of gratitude.
 I’d thank my older self for her courage and commitment to carrying me through my life.
 And I’d also tell her that I hope she is continuing to maintain an agile mind and explore new ideas, because continued curiosity and the capacity to move beyond our comfort zone is everything.
 I would also wish that her soul has expanded over the years, and that she has accessed the greatest joy and passion of her life.
 I’d wish for her that she has even more peace and joy than I do now.”